 |Hours of Annual Paid Personal Time Off (PTO and/or Vacation)||135 hours|

 |Hours of Annual Paid Sick Leave||112.5 hours|

 |In the event of medical conditions and/or family needs

 that require extended leave, does the program allow

 in excess of personal time off and sick leave?

 Other Benefits (please describe):

-- Interns choose from health insurance options available to other Northwestern employees and pay the fee for the chosen plan; options to include a spouse and dependents are available.
+- Interns choose from health insurance options available to other Northwestern employees and cost of premium is deducted monthly from paycheck for the chosen plan; options to include a spouse and dependents are available.

 - As Northwestern employees, interns have Northwestern e-mail accounts, business cards, access to library resources, and discounts at local merchants.

 ** Must be consulted and approved by CAPS and Northwestern's Human Resources